-Our Registry Trials program combines conventional trial methodology with registry systems to produce real-world clinical evidence.
-The approach integrates the high internal validity (elimination of bias) of randomised clinical trials with the high external validity (applicable to a clinical setting) associated with enrolling real-world patients.
+The Registry Trials Program combines conventional trial methodology with registry systems to produce real-world clinical evidence.
+Registry trials integrate the high internal validity (elimination of bias) of randomised clinical trials with the high external validity (applicable to a clinical setting) associated with enrolling real-world patients.

 Patient accessible trials, producing cost-efficient, rapid outcomes

-Randomised-controlled trials (RCT) are a clinical trial method that provides high-level scientific evidence and is the gold standard for comparing care approaches or treatment options.
-RCTs provide rigorous evidence to support clinician decision-making.
+Randomised-controlled trials (RCTs) are a clinical trial method that provides high-level scientific evidence and is the gold standard for comparing care approaches or treatment options.
+RCTs facilitate rigorous evidence to support clinician decision-making.
 However, RCTs commonly have narrow eligibility criteria, limiting patient recruitment and external validity, as well as substantial per patient costs.

 In contrast, registry-based randomised controlled trials, or registry trials, operate with broad eligibility criteria, enabling trial access to a large group of participants who represent real-world patients.
 Data collection is achieved via the registries during routine care practices, delivering valuable infrastructure for collecting baseline and outcome treatment data.